[Non-Fiction] Onomatopoeia

 We never spoke about it again since.

 I had only seen him cry once before -- the moment he realized his dad would be dead -- iminently.
-That day was the second and last time.
+That day at the hospital was the second and last time.

 "Atkins?"
 I said.